The Right Way to Format Any Resume (Templates Included!)

 Feature section headers

 Section headers should be distinct from the section body.
 You can bold, capitalize fonts, and underline them to achieve distinction.
-Remember section headers help the recruiter find the information they are looking for; as such, they should be simple but easy to find and understand.
+Remember, section headers help the recruiter find the information they are looking for; as such, they should be simple but easy to find and understand.

 Use bullet points where necessary

 Bullet points simplify your resume.
-They make the resume look organized and concise.
+They make it look organized and concise.
 You are encouraged to use bullet points when outlining your roles, skills, and achievements where you have more than three points to write.
 Where you have less than three points, use other punctuation marks to list your information.

 Consistent spacing